HYUNSEONG-KIM/HYUNSEONG-KIM.github.io/docs/Miscellaneous/RE_Wolfram_Engine.md

 # Wolfram Language Environment for Personal Server

 Mathematica and Wolfram mathematical documents, now, have been essential tools and references for many natural science and engineering fields.
 Many textbooks and Handbooks are reprinted with changing their notation to wolfram math document style.
-They provide powerful symbolic calculation routines and grand unified system of various engineering and science field for symbolic and numerical calculation.
+They provide powerful symbolic calculation routines and grand unified system of various engineering and science methods for symbolic and numerical calculation.

 Especially, symbolic calculation is killer application of Mathematica.
 It can implement real calculation module just same methods of derivative process and operations in papers and books.
 Not only for researchers but also students, plentiful experiences are possible with Mathematica by follwing equations and derivative process in texts.
 Machine works such as complicate integral and differential operation are easily solved and graphic tools help them to understand subjects well.